projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

   - **For quantitative phenotypes**: linear ridge regression
   - **For binary phenotypes**: logistic ridge regression

-The following diagram provides an overview of the operations and data within the main stages of GlowWGR and their interrelationship.
+The following diagram provides an overview of the operations and data within the stages of GlowWGR and their interrelationship.

 .. image:: ../_static/images/wgr_diagram.png

 ----------------
 Data preparation